Division Definitions

 Young Guns

-Young Gun Division is for anyone ages 8 to 17 years of age that can safely manipulate a rifle.
-You must be in this age range at the start of the season to qualify for Young Guns.
+Young Gun Division is for anyone 8 to 17 years of age on the first day of the current season.
+Young guns must be able to safely manipulate and operate their rifle on their own.
+Parents are allowed to assist the young gun with their rifle as needed for safety.
 Rifle restrictions are the same as Open Division or Air Rifle.
 Any Air Rifle or .22LR rimfire rifle and optic can be used.
+This allows the young gun to share their parents rifle during the competition.

 Old Guns

-Old Guns (OG) Division is for any shooter 60 years or older.
+Old Guns (OG) Division is for any shooter 60 years or older on the first day of the current season.
 Rifle restrictions are the same as Open Division or Air Rifle.
 Any Air Rifle or .22LR rimfire rifle and optic can be used.
 OG division can use a modified COF in special circumstances that may be too stressful or not possible by the competitor.
 Any alteration to any particular stage must be discussed and approved by the Match Director before the match.
 For fairness, any pre-approved alteration to any stage will also be made available to all other OG competitors.
-If there are multiple stages that are too difficult for a competitor, the Adaptive Division would be a better option.
+If there are multiple stages that are too difficult for a competitor, the Adaptive Division may be a better option.

 Air Rifle Division